Almtesh/infotbm/README.md

 This is a set of libraries to gather data from TBM.

-They all work around [the mobile website](https://www.mobilinfotbm.com/nextdeparture/).
+They all work around [the dynamic map](http://plandynamique.infotbm.com).

 # What's TBM?